neondatabase/autoscaling/pkg/util/watch/README.md

 differences:

 1. client-go's is type-erased; ours is generic
-2. client-go's periodically resyncs when necessary, but does not provide the external control or ability to be notified on completion that would be necessary to use it.
-Ours provides explicit control for relisting, with notification when relisting has finished.
+2. client-go's periodically "resyncs" when necessary, but does not provide the external control or ability to be notified on resync completion that would be necessary to use it.
+Ours provides explicit control for "relisting" (fundamentally the same as "resyncing", just a different name), with notification when relisting has finished.
 3. Ours has some additional features:
     1. Support for custom indexes
     2. The ability to choose when the handlers the initial listing are called (before or after